nektro/magnolia-desktop/README.md

 # Magnolia
 ![loc](https://sloc.xyz/github/nektro/magnolia-desktop)

 **Magnolia** is a new UI toolkit written entirely from scratch in Zig for Linux desktops.
+It has a focus on ease-of-use, performance, and supporting older devices.

 The only runtime system dependencies are X11 and OpenGL.